Discover twenty examples of successful branding from some of the world’s leading brands;

-If Facebook opened up their doors to the world straight away we’d probably still be using MySpace.
-Mark Zuckerberg purposefully grew the brand slowly by restricting access to nearly everyone, and by the time people were talking about it they were all desperate to sign up.
+If Facebook opened up its doors to the world straight away, we’d probably still be using MySpace.
+Mark Zuckerberg purposefully grew the brand slowly by restricting access to nearly everyone, and by the time people were talking about it, they were all desperate to sign up.

-Although Samsung has a rich history, they grew so quickly by branding themselves as the anti-Apple.
+Although Samsung has a rich history, they snowballed by branding themselves as the anti-Apple.
 Most people who hate Apple want an Android phone, and Samsung leads the way when it comes to smartphones and tablets offering the operating system.
-They are now considered Apple’s main rival.
+They are now considered Apple’s chief rival.

-Nike was already a huge company when they teamed up with Michael Jordan, but when they released his signature basketball shoes they became the main player in the industry.
+Nike was already a huge company when they teamed up with Michael Jordan, but when they released his signature basketball shoes, they became the leading player in the industry.
 Now they pay a tremendous amount of money to athletes all over the world, but they’re profitable – so it’s useful to partner with influencers.

-If there is one thing Germany is well-known for it’s their amazing engineering, and BMW branded themselves on the skills of an entire country.
-When someone buys a BMW today the one thing they can be sure of is that it will be built to perfection, and BMW found a shortcut to make them think this way.
+If there is one thing, Germany is well-known for it’s their fantastic engineering, and BMW branded themselves on the skills of an entire country.
+When someone buys a BMW today the one thing they can be sure of is that it will g built to perfection, and BMW found a shortcut to make them think this way.

 If you order something from Amazon you know it’s going to arrive at your door within days, and they’ve used their streamlined warehouses to start Fulfilment by Amazon.
 Companies all over the world use Amazon to sell their products, so customers have access to nearly any product available on a website they trust while Amazon sits back and counts their money.

-New homeowners can walk into IKEA and buy all the furniture they need to decorate their home because the company found a way to offer their products for the cheapest price possible.
-Instead of buying prebuilt furniture like you normally would, IKEA popularised buying flat-pack furniture you would need to build yourself when you got home by figuring out how to make existing products cheaper.
+New homeowners can walk into IKEA and buy all the furniture they need to decorate their home because the company found a way to offer their products for the lowest price possible.
+Instead of buying prebuilt furniture like you usually would, IKEA popularised buying flat-pack furniture you would need to build yourself when you got home by figuring out how to make existing products cheaper.

-If you’re a coffee lover you probably don’t drink at Starbucks, but you can’t deny it’s one of the most powerful brands in the world.
+If you’re a coffee-lover, you’ve probably drunk at Starbucks, yet even if you haven’t; you can’t deny it’s one of the most influential brands in the world.
 Their success came because they saw an opportunity in the industry and saturated the market.
 It’s hard to ignore Starbucks now due to its coffee shops almost everywhere in the world.